-After testing several popular apps, our favorite pick is Stellar Phoenix Data Recovery, due not only its lovely wizard and exceptional performance, but because its feature list easily outpaces the competition.
+After testing several popular apps, our favorite pick is Stellar Phoenix Data Recovery, due not only to its lovely wizard and exceptional performance but because its feature list easily outpaces the competition.

 Stellar Phoenix Data Recovery is a solution to all your data loss problems.
-Starts at $99 for a lifetime license, Windows OS and Mac OS X version are available.
+It starts at $99 for a lifetime license and comes ready for Windows OS and macOS.

-The software claims it thoroughly scans (formatted, deleted or damaged) volumes and finds all the lost data such as documents, emails, pictures, audio and video and all other files.
-After scanning, software displays all the recoverable files and folders in a tree view.
-It can recover data from optical discs too and supports all CD / DVD formats and common file systems such as ISO 9660, Joliet, UDF, HFS and Rock Ridge.
+The software claims it thoroughly scans (formatted, deleted, or damaged) volumes and finds all the lost data such as documents, emails, pictures, audio and video, and other files.
+After scanning, the software displays all the recoverable files and folders in a tree view.
+It can also recover data from optical discs and supports all CD / DVD formats and common file systems such as ISO 9660, Joliet, UDF, HFS, and Rock Ridge.

 Well, let’s review the Mac version and find out the accuracy of this claim.

-The new Stellar Phoenix Data Recovery features a simple and elegant graphical user interface (GUI) that feels good to eyes.
-On the main screen, you can either select to recover everything, or customize your scan by toggling On desired file types.
+The new Stellar Phoenix Data Recovery features a simple and elegant graphical user interface (GUI) that feels good to the eyes.
+You can either select to recover everything on the main screen or customize your scan by toggling On desired file types.
 These option names are self-explanatory, and we think we don’t need to tell about their functions.

-Stellar Phoenix claims on its official website that the app is able to recover your deleted or lost data from the hard drive or external storage media connected to the system.
-Almost all data of the volume can be found by performing recovery on the selected volume or removable media.
-HFS, HFS+, NTFS, FAT, FAT16, FAT32 and exFat file systems are supported by the application.
+Stellar Phoenix claims on its official website that the app can recover your deleted or lost data from the hard drive or external storage media connected to the system.
+Almost all volume data can be found by performing recovery on the selected volume or removable media.
+HFS, HFS+, NTFS, FAT, FAT16, FAT32, and exFAT file systems are supported by the application.

-Since it has already found 19GB data, we decided to stop the scan to get an idea how these files look like.
+Since it has already found 19GB of data, we decided to stop the scan from getting an idea how these files look like.